 Stanley Kubrick’s bleak Cold War satire Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb belongs to a class and genre all its own.
-Here’s everything you need to know about the game-changing film, which made its premiere on January 29, 1964.
+Here’s everything you need to know about the game-changing movie on its 55th anniversary.

 The international climate of the early 1960s piqued Stanley Kubrick’s interest in writing and directing a nuclear war thriller.
 Kubrick began consuming piles of literature on the topic until he came across former Royal Air Force office Peter George’s dramatic novel Red Alert.
 Columbia Pictures optioned the book, and Kubrick began translating the bulk of the novel into a script.

 During the writing process, however, the director found himself struggling to escape a persistent comedic overtone because he found the vast majority of the political calamities described in the story to be inherently funny.
 Eventually, Kubrick abandoned the idea of fighting the adaptation’s dark sense of humor and embraced it wholeheartedly.

 2. Dr. Strangelove doesn't exist in the original book.

 Tone aside, the plot of Dr. Strangelove is strikingly similar to that of George’s novel.
 There’s one notable exception: Dr. Strangelove doesn’t appear in the novel—Kubrick and writer Terry Southern created the new character.

 3. The studio demanded that Peter Sellers play multiple roles.